Toussaud: Death

 Although Toussaud met with much success in the breeding shed, she was often ill and became too physically fragile to rear her own foals.
 In 1995, she developed laminitis after producing her first foal, Chester House, and five years later she underwent colic surgery to fix an impaction.
-Her propensity for illness seems to be another trait she passed on to her offspring, as both Chester House and Chiselling where struck with debilitating diseases, though neither sickness was genetically inherited.
+Her propensity for illness seems to be another trait she passed on to her offspring, as both Chester House and Chiselling were struck with debilitating diseases, though neither sickness was genetically inherited.
 Toussaud was pensioned in late December 2007 due to her worsening laminitis.

 Toussaud was euthanized in 2009 at the age of 20 due to declining health and complications from laminitis.
 “Mentally, she was as content and as happy of a mare as there was,” Juddmonte manager Garrett O’Rourke said.
 “Physically, she just started to wear down.
 She was 20 years of age, but she probably lived a few extra years [with the physical issues].
-It gets to be a time when their physiques just can’t stand up to it.”
+It gets to be a time when their physiques can’t stand up to it.”
 “She endured a lot in her life and just kept on pulling it out.
 To have health problems and still become a Broodmare of the Year, it’s quite amazing.
 To be around her, she always reminded me of one of those people that we all know in life that has misfortune and never complains.
 To me, that’s the most admirable type of person, and that’s exactly how she was.
 She was always the same Toussaud, every single morning, happy to see you.”